Jonas1015/chacc-etl/README.md

-# OpenMRS Database Migration Pipeline with Luigi
+# Database ETL Pipeline with Luigi

-A comprehensive ETL (Extract, Transform, Load) pipeline built with Luigi for migrating OpenMRS data to analytics database with flattened tables.
+A comprehensive ETL (Extract, Transform, Load) pipeline built with Luigi for migrating data between databases with flattened tables and analytics.

 ## Project Structure